-The Truth about Acid Reflux
+The Real Cause of Acid Reflux

 Most people believe that acid reflux or heartburn is caused by too much acid in the stomach.
 This idea is supported by drug companies who make billions each year off of acid suppressing pharmaceuticals.
 The problem for patients is these treatments lead to more problems and never address the underlying cause.